IGGY POP’S JACKET

 By Madeline Bocaro ©

 The vicious cheetah on the back of Iggy Pop’s jacket is a strange animal.
 It inspired one of the greatest opening lines of a song ever, “I’m a street walking cheetah with a heart full of napalm”.
-The song is The Stooges’ “Search and Destroy” and the album is the legendary Raw Power, released on February 7, 1973.
+The song is The Stooges’ “Search and Destroy” and the album is the legendary Raw Power, released in 1973.

-As David Bowie has his own travelling exhibit featuring his stage costumes, it is fitting that we show appreciation for the rock n’ roll Shroud of Turin – Iggy’s jacket!
-(See photos below).
+As David Bowie has his own traveling exhibit featuring his stage costumes, it is fitting that we show appreciation for the rock n’ roll Shroud of Turin – Iggy’s jacket!

 Their cheetah design jacket with green satin leopard print lining appeared in L’Uomo Vogue magazine in 1971.
 Only five jackets were made.
 Now represented by Bowie’s management company, Iggy bought one with his generous MainMan management stipend while the Stooges were in London recording Raw Power.

 The cheetah image also adorned T-shirts.
-The shirt was worn by Brian Connolly of The Sweet, and one by Marc Bolan as seen in the Sukita photogaphs.
+The shirt was worn by Brian Connolly of The Sweet, and one by Marc Bolan as seen in the Sukita photographs.

-Iggy later traded his jacket to Stan Lee, guitarist of the Dickies for drugs.
+Iggy later traded his jacket for $2,000 to Stan Lee, guitarist of the Dickies for drugs.
 He later tried to buy it back from Lee, who steadfastly refused his offer.

 Many years later, in 1998 Lee sold the jacket to the head of the label Sympathy for the Record Industry for $3,000.